Insurance Coverage FAQ

 Are there online tools or apps that I can use to check for my coverage for any one test?

-Not that we’re aware of but we’d love to learn about one if you find it!
-Most tools for checking insurance coverage are insurance-operated and apply specifically to physician-ordered tests.
-As mentioned above, the absolute best way to check on your own coverage is to call or email your insurance company directly to discuss your personal options.
+Not that we’re aware of, but we’d love to learn about one if you find it!
+Most coverage-checking tools are operated by insurance companies and apply only to physician-ordered, in-office tests.
+The best way to confirm whether your plan covers an Everlywell test is to call or email your insurance provider directly.